You are here

 Q3: If an AU reduces the local or state and local special education spending for FY 2020-2021 due to reductions in expenditures (especially salary and benefit costs) because of COVID-19, would the pandemic be considered an exception under IDEA maintenance of effort (MOE) compliance?

 At this point, CDE does not have any additional guidance from the OSEP, so under IDEA Maintenance of Effort, the non-voluntary reduction of staff is not considered an exception.
 At this time, there is no waiver for MOE compliance.
 We will be closely monitoring any fiscal guidance coming from the USDE.

 Q1: Is an IEP meeting or amendment required in response to any of the Governor’s executive orders directing all P-12 school districts and the Charter School Institute (CSI) to close school buildings to normal in-person instruction?

 No. CDE is not recommending that schools systematically complete IEP meetings or amendments in response to any of the Governor’s executive orders requiring the suspension of in-person learning for all IDEA-eligible students with disabilities.
 As the state and national response to COVID-19 changes, CDE may provide additional guidance to address a long-term suspension of in-person learning.

 Q2: Are schools expected to complete annual IEP reviews during the suspension of in person learning?

 Yes.
 IEPs must be reviewed annually.
 Parents and the IEP Team may agree to conduct IEP meetings through alternate means such as videoconferencing or conference telephone calls.
-In addition, the school and the parents may mutually agree to an extension of the timeline for the annual IEP review.
-Any agreement to extend the child’s existing IEP should be well documented by the school and shared with the parent.
+However, the IEP amendment process cannot be used in place of the annual IEP review meeting itself.

 Preschool Special Education and Child Find COVID-19 FAQ Page